-To NOT huli:
+To NOT Huli:

-DO NOT REACH OUT TO GRAB THE DOCK AS YOU APPROACH AS THIS SHIFTS YOUR WEIGHT TO THE RIGHT!
+- When you are returning to the dock, DO NOT REACH OUT TO GRAB THE DOCK AS YOU APPROACH AS THIS SHIFTS YOUR WEIGHT TO THE RIGHT!

 - Hold your paddle.

-- If someone is hurt or unable to help in righting the boat, seat 1 or 6 assists the injured person, keeping close to the end of the boat out of the way.
+- If someone is hurt or unable to help in righting the boat, seat 1 or 6 assists the injured paddler, keeping them close to the end of the boat and out of the way.
 The steersperson may assign a teammate to assist the disabled paddler and reassign duties to right the boat.

-- Seats 1 or 6 can collect paddles or paddles can be placed back in the boat by tucking them under the overturned hull.
+- Seats 1 or 6 can collect paddles, or paddles can be placed back in the boat by tucking them under the overturned hull.
 The preferred method is placing paddles in the boat.

 - The remaining paddlers must fill the positions with two paddlers on the hull and two paddlers below ama for the recovery.

 - In the Bedford Channel if the waves are big, the entire team turns the boat into the waves before the huli recovery.

 - Be sure everyone stays with the boat.
 Do not leave the boat to get gear.

 - Everyone must get in position and wait for others to get into position.
 The steersperson ensures everyone is ready and counts down to ensure that the team works together.

 - Each seat will be assigned a specific duty for a huli recovery.
 Be sure you know what your job is before you go out.
 These jobs do not need to be done by a specific seat.
 If there are reasons you want to do a job that is assigned to another seat (size, strength, or ability) be sure this is clear before you go out.